kootenpv/sky/README.md

 - Related links "related" (sorted on usefulness)
 - Summary "summary"

+### Run a Demo locally

+Run 'sky view' to see the news viewer capabilities.
+Enter a URL (and possibly other parameters) and see the results after clicking "OK".

 ### Scheduling

-When using well defined crawling boundaries, recrawling can be done frequently, as it does not burden the target.
+When using well defined crawling boundaries, recrawling can be done frequently, as it does not burden the targeted domain.

 Use this to update all the existing crawls: